 It is the policy of the charity that unrestricted funds which have not been designated for a specific use are maintained at a limited level.
 Generally speaking, reserves are aimed to be kept at around 6-9 months of expenditure - such that they are of sufficient size to act as a buffer zone for any unforeseen costs to ensure the charity can continue its current activities in the forthcoming year.

-The principal funding source of the charity continued to be European Respiratory Society (Lausanne).
+ELF's funding sources have been being diversified.
 The funds provided have been utilised to further the objectives as described above.